minimaster4734/favencoder/README.md

 · CPU Backend (Recommended for testing): Install within your active virtual environment.
 ```
-pip install super-image
+pip install waifu2x
 ```
 · GPU Backend (For faster processing): The application uses Real-ESRGAN-ncnn-vulkan, a standalone executable.
 - No manual installation is required.
 The program will automatically download the correct version for your operating system the first time you select a GPU AI enhancement option.
 - Requirement: A Vulkan-compatible GPU and drivers.
-This backend is disabled on ARM-based systems (e.g., Raspberry Pi, Apple Silicon Macs).
+This backend is disabled on ARM-based systems (e.g., Raspberry Pi, Apple Silicon Macs, etc).

  ### Architecture Support